Discworld (world): Fourecks

 EcksEcksEcksEcks or Fourecks (previously known as XXXX or Terror Incognita) is clearly influenced by Australian culture, as seen in The Last Continent.
 Like Australia, Fourecks is both a country and a continent.
 It consists largely of desert land, which for some time remained unfinished.
 It was created some time after the rest of the Discworld by the old man who carries the universe in a sack.
 Lu-Tze and other sources state that on Fourecks time and space are very twisted up, and there is a big time source right in the middle (probably the Red Rock, the Ecksian version of Uluru).
 The continent's name is a play on Castlemaine XXXX, a Queensland lager, and advertised there with adverts playing on Australian stereotypes.
 According to the books, maps used the label "XXXX" because no-one knew what the place was called.

 Both the flora and fauna of the continent are extremely dangerous, as Death's Library attests.
 A book series known as Dangerous Mammals, Reptiles, Amphibians, Birds, Fish, Jellyfish, Insects, Spiders, Crustaceans, Grasses, Trees, Mosses and Lichens of Terror Incognita extends at least into Volume 29c Part Three, while a list of the harmless ones contains only "Some of the sheep."
 There are few poisonous snakes in XXXX, the explanation being that "most of them have been eaten by the spiders".

-For much of its history, the entire continent was surrounded with a huge anticyclone which effectively prevented rainclouds from arriving or ships from leaving.
+For much of its history, the entire continent was surrounded with an anticyclone which prevented rainclouds from arriving or ships from leaving.
 This was due to interference by the wizards of Unseen University while fleeing the bug-obsessed god of evolution during the creation of Fourecks.
-Shortly before the permanent drought reached catastrophic proportions the anticyclone was dissipated by Rincewind, although, as usual, he received no credit.
-Many Ecksians have since taken the opportunity to explore the Disc.
-According to Lu Tze, the relief barman everywhere now comes from Fourecks.
+Shortly before the permanent drought reached catastrophic proportions, the anticyclone was dissipated by Rincewind.

 The indigenous population are very similar to Indigenous Australians, with a strong mythology.
 Until recently, their main peculiarity was a tendency to attack anyone who talked about the weather.
 There is also a population of Ankh-Morporkian settlers, from various shipwrecks.